MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

  When leveraging the rollout capability, there are a few additional considerations to keep in mind:

-1. You can't release a new update to a deployment whose latest release is an "active" rollout (that is, its rollout property is non-null).
-The rollout needs to be "completed" (that is, setting the `rollout` property to `100`) before you can release further updates to the deployment.
+1. You can't release a new update to a deployment whose latest release is an "active" rollout (its rollout property is non-null).
+The rollout needs to be "completed" (setting the `rollout` property to `100`) before you can release further updates to the deployment.

 2. If you roll back a deployment whose latest release is an "active" rollout, the rollout value will be cleared, effectively "deactivating" the rollout behavior